altmp/altv-docs/articles/connection_queue.md

 ### Player queue events

-> [!NOTE]
-> The connectionQueueRemove event is triggered when you accept / decline the connection or when the player disconnects by canceling the connection.
+The connectionQueueRemove event is triggered when you accept / decline the connection or when the player disconnects by canceling the connection.

 | Event Name                 | Description                                                   |
 | --------------------- | ------------------------------------------------------------------ |